rnajena/bertax/README.md

 As visualization is quite performance-intensive for big sequences, parameters can be set to only visualize a specific part (`-a $start -n $size`).
 Both an attention-head view and model-view are available, set with the parameter `--mode {head|model}`.

+## Training BERTax models

+The repository with the code used in the development of BERTax is located at https://github.com/f-kretschmer/bertax_training.
+Custom models trained with these scripts can be used in BERTax with the parameter `--custom_model_file`.